 Protein aggregation is a phenomenon that takes place during storage, manufacturing, administration, and shipping of a therapeutic protein product.
-As protein aggregates can considerably impact the efficacy, stability and safety of the therapeutic agent, their sizes and abundance must be characterized at each step of the production process.
-Generally, sizes of protein aggregates vary from a few nanometres to hundreds of micrometres.
+As protein aggregates can considerably impact the efficacy, stability, and safety of the therapeutic agent, their sizes and abundance must be characterized at each step of the production process.
+Generally, the sizes of protein aggregates vary from a few nanometres to hundreds of micrometers.

 Static and Dynamic Light Scattering Techniques

-Light scattering (LS) techniques, both static light scattering (SLS) and dynamic (DLS), have been used for the characterisation of protein aggregates from several nanometres (monomer/low-order oligomer) to micrometres (high-order aggregate and aggregate particles) in diameter.
+Light scattering (LS) techniques, both static light scattering (SLS) and dynamic (DLS) have been used for the characterization of protein aggregates from several nanometres (monomer/low-order oligomer) to micrometers (high-order aggregate and aggregate particles) in diameter.
 The intensity of the light scattering signal is proportional to both molar mass and concentration of the species in solution (or stable suspension).

-Consequently, light scattering detectors are highly sensitive in detecting large aggregates, even at small quantities.
-Furthermore, modern SLS and DLS detectors can be coupled to online fractionation techniques such as size exclusion chromatography (SEC) and field flow fractionation (FFF), thus allowing excellent resolution and extensive characterisation of the different sub-species present in protein formulations.
+Consequently, light scattering detectors are highly sensitive in detecting large aggregates, even in small quantities.
+Furthermore, modern SLS and DLS detectors can be coupled to online fractionation techniques such as size exclusion chromatography (SEC) and field flow fractionation (FFF), thus allowing excellent resolution and extensive characterization of the different sub-species present in protein formulations.

 Even though both separate molecules are based on their hydrodynamic volume, SEC is typically used for protein separation; whereas, FFF can be used for both proteins and nanoparticles.
-SEC is common in most labs, and has been utilised more widely than FFF to separate and quantify the stable protein isoforms from fragments and aggregates.
+SEC is common in most labs and has been utilized more widely than FFF to separate and quantify the stable protein isoforms from fragments and aggregates.

-Static light scattering can include low angle (LALS), right angle (RALS), and multi-angle LS (MALS), and MALS is, by far, the most accurate, versatile and widely utilised detector for polymer and biopolymer characterisation.
+Static light scattering can include low angle (LALS), right angle (RALS), and multi-angle LS (MALS), and MALS is, by far, the most accurate, versatile, and widely utilized detector for polymer and biopolymer characterization.
 This is shown in Figure 1.

 Figure 1.
-Separation of protein monomers and aggregates is accomplished by size-exclusion chromatography (SEC) or asymmetric flow field-flow fractionation (AF4).
-On-line analysis of molar mass and size utilises multi-angle light scattering (MALS), dynamic light scattering (DLS), UV/Vis absorption (UV), and differential refractometry (dRI).
+The separation of protein monomers and aggregates is accomplished by size-exclusion chromatography (SEC) or asymmetric flow field-flow fractionation (AF4).
+On-line analysis of molar mass and size utilizes multi-angle light scattering (MALS), dynamic light scattering (DLS), UV/Vis absorption (UV), and differential refractometry (dRI).

 MALS detectors can be used in both batch mode and in combination with SEC or FFF separation.
-Importantly, the addition of an MALS detector to SEC or FFF provides absolute MW (i.e., independently of geometry, density and Separation of protein monomers and aggregates is accomplished by size-exclusion chromatography [SEC] or asymmetric flow field-flow fractionation [AF4]).
+Importantly, the addition of a MALS detector to SEC or FFF provides absolute MW (i.e., independently of geometry, density, and Separation of protein monomers and aggregates is accomplished by size-exclusion chromatography [SEC] or asymmetric flow field-flow fractionation [AF4]).